rkuma183/wilsonmar.github.io/README.md

 * Change _config.yml at the root to add citrix: to take advantage of JavaScript added

 * Add Microsoft Windows 10 icons
+* Add category list of links in _includes folder.

+* Add [Calendar](/calendar/) page outside of posts

+What I would like to add:

+* Search with Algorithmia
+* Make portions of images clickable